This post may contain affiliate links. Please read our disclosure policy.

 How To Make Fried Rice

 Want to add protein?
-Try our Shrimp Fried Rice or Chicken Fried Rice—both follow a similar method.
+Try our single serving shrimp fried rice or single serving chicken fried rice, both follow a similar method.

 Expert Tips